ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Refund Policy.md

 ## PayPal-Related Policies
 ### PayPal Subscriptions and Overpayments
-UltraSeedbox cannot manage your PayPal subscriptions on your behalf at any stage of service and is your sole responsibility to cancel your PayPal subscription with UltraSeedbox.
+Ultraseedbox cannot manage your PayPal subscriptions on your behalf at any stage of service and is your sole responsibility to cancel your PayPal subscription with Ultraseedbox.

-Any overpayment(s) on service(s) are **non-refundable** and will be added to your UltraSeedbox account credit, which can be accessed and used as credit on future invoices/services.
+Any overpayment(s) on service(s) are **non-refundable** and will be added to your Ultraseedbox account credit, which can be accessed and used as credit on future invoices/services.

 ### Chargebacks & PayPal Disputes
 When opening a service with us, you agree to contact us first regarding any issues.
 The use of a PayPal dispute or a chargeback to forcibly revoke funding from us is considered a violation of our Terms of Service.